 The Partnership's ability to meet its payments on the term loans as they fall due is dependent on the amounts and timing of the interest and principal repayments on the loans which underlie the Deemed loan to originator and timely receipts from BoS in their capacity as the swap counterparty.
+BoS as the issuer of the bonds has the right to redeem all or some of the bonds the outstanding by giving (a) not less than 15, nor more than 30 days notice and (b) not less than 15 days before the notice referred to in (a), notice to other key transaction parties.
+The redemption date specified can be any interest payment date up to but excluding the Final Maturity Date.
 The timely receipt of funds from the Deemed loan may be delayed due to slow repayment on the loan portfolio (see 11.1 Credit risk above and 11.4 Prepayment risk below).